wf4ever/rodl/README.md

 3. Edit the rosrs/WEB-INF/classes/hibernate.cfg.xml to point to a database for RODL.
 4. Create a file rosrs/WEB-INF/classes/profiles.properties:
 	1. Create a property adminToken which should contain the MD5 checksum of the admin OAuth Bearer token.
-	2. If dLibra is used, create a property adminUser which should contain the admin user in dLibra.
+	2. In the standard installation, create a property adminUser which should contain the admin user in dLibra.
-	3. If dLibra is used, create a property adminPassword which should contain the admin password in dLibra (not encrypted).
+	3. In the standard installation, create a property adminPassword which should contain the admin password in dLibra (not encrypted).
 5. Reload the application in the servlet container to load the configuration changes.